Skip to content

 How?
 When?

 Let your local council know your moving out date, so they can send you a final bill.
 You’ll need to set up a new account for your new address.
 If you’re moving to a different area, find your new local council at gov.uk.
-It can take a while for the council to register your change of address, so get in touch with them as early as possible.
+It can take a while for the council to register your change of address when moving home, so get in touch with them as early as possible.
 This will help make sure you’re not charged more than you should be at your old or new address.

 Electoral Register